Originally published in 2015. Updated, corrected, and expanded.

 Christopher Hitchens is greatly missed.
 I always appreciated his sharp tongue and pointed critique of religion.
 He made the religious fuss, fume, and squirm as he attacked their beliefs and practices.

 The world is richer because a man named Christopher Hitchens lived among us.
 While his body rots in the grave, his words remain.
-May his words continue to inspire people to consider a life and world without the oppression of religion.
+May his words continue to inspire people to consider a life and world without religious ignorance and oppression.
 There can be a better tomorrow without God.

 Let me conclude this post with a few quotes from Hitch’s last published work Mortality: